 An oral medication used to induce ovulation in women who do not ovulate on their own by encouraging the body to produce more follicle stimulate hormone (FSH).
 Most commonly used if a woman has irregular or long menstrual cycles.

 Daily injection of gonadotropins for 7-10 days is used to correct ovulation problems and produce more than one egg.
-Gonadotropin ovulation induction treatment cycle, also known as Controlled Ovarian Hyperstimulation (COH), requires careful monitoring of the ovaries with ultrasounds and blood hormone levels every other day.
+Gonadotropin ovulation induction treatment cycle is also known as Controlled Ovarian Hyperstimulation (COH), requires careful monitoring of the ovaries with ultrasounds and blood hormone levels, every other day.

-4. Timed intercourse or artificial insemination: Near the time of ovulation your specialist will advise the most appropriate day to have sexual intercourse to maximise your chance of pregnancy or perform an intrauterine insemination where prepared sperm is inserted into the uterus.
+4. Timed intercourse or artificial insemination : Near the time of ovulation, your IVF specialist will advise the most appropriate day to have sexual intercourse to maximise your chance of pregnancy or perform an intrauterine insemination where prepared sperm is inserted into the uterus.

-Without a doubt IVF is the most effective method of achieving a healthy, successful, singleton pregnancy.
-Nevertheless, ovulation induction (OI) with clomiphene, letrozole or gonadotropins followed by intrauterine insemination (IUI) remains a first line therapy for treating unexplained infertility.
+Without a doubt, IVF is the most effective method of achieving a healthy, successful, singleton pregnancy.
+Nevertheless, ovulation induction (OI) with clomiphene, letrozole or gonadotropins, is followed by intrauterine insemination (IUI) remains a first line therapy for treating unexplained infertility.